Abcam (NASDAQ:ABCM) Shares Gap Up to $16.56

-Abcam plc (NASDAQ:ABCM) gapped up before the market opened on Tuesday .
+Abcam plc (NASDAQ:ABCM)’s share price gapped up before the market opened on Tuesday .
 The stock had previously closed at $16.56, but opened at $17.35.
-Abcam shares last traded at $17.21, with a volume of 393 shares changing hands.
+Abcam shares last traded at $17.21, with a volume of 393 shares.

-A number of brokerages have recently commented on ABCM.
-Zacks Investment Research raised Abcam from a “sell” rating to a “hold” rating in a report on Thursday, January 6th.
-Peel Hunt raised Abcam to a “hold” rating in a report on Friday, October 15th.
-Finally, JPMorgan Chase & Co. reaffirmed a “neutral” rating on shares of Abcam in a report on Thursday, September 30th.
-Five equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
-According to MarketBeat.com, Abcam has a consensus rating of “Hold” and a consensus target price of $23.00.
+ABCM has been the subject of a number of analyst reports.
+Zacks Investment Research raised Abcam from a “sell” rating to a “hold” rating in a research note on Thursday, January 6th.
+JPMorgan Chase & Co. reissued a “neutral” rating on shares of Abcam in a research note on Thursday, September 30th.
+Finally, Peel Hunt raised Abcam to a “hold” rating in a research note on Friday, October 15th.
+Five research analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has an average rating of “Hold” and an average price target of $23.00.

 About Abcam (NASDAQ:ABCM)